 After discussing this particular point at length, it was decided not to rinse it off due to poor water quality results reported over the previous few years.
 In an environment where water quality is high, Holah’s observations will be valid, but in South African context, the possibility for re-contamination through water outways the arguments.

 I have found the creation of a sanitising station in the deboning, production and slicing departments useful where dedicated staff is responsible for sanitising crates, bins, knives and any other equipment before they either enter or leave the processing or slicing departments.
 In larger processing plants, these steps are hard-wired into the plant design.

 Thévenot, et al., (2006) reports that an “acid treatment (pH = 5·4) followed by an alkaline treatment (pH = 10·5) was not very effective against L. monocytogenes, whereas the opposite combination led to a three-log reduction of the bacterial population.”
-This makes me question the wisdom of our current approach and more work on this will follow.
-Generally, they report that “the most efficient treatments were combinations of alkaline, osmotic and biocide shocks.”
+Generally, they report that “the most effective treatments were combinations of alkaline, osmotic and biocide shocks.”

 Related to the formation of biofilm, Thévenot, et al. (2006) refers to work of Norwood and Gilmour (2000) who concludes that “in most food-processing environments and more precisely in pork meat industries, the daily use of sanitizers at correct concentrations preceded by detergent-aided cleaning, will remove all adhering organisms or biofilms.

 - application of chemical sanitizers